 In the middle of 2016 I went on a “shopping diet”.
 I decided that I wouldn’t purchase anything new for myself in the next year except to replace (1:1) items that wore out or broke.
 Of course I would buy food, pay for activities, and I let myself purchase kindle books that whose price had dropped more than 80% since I put it on my wishlist.
 I also permitted myself to purchase gifts and items needed by other family members.
 I was amazed at how much of an impact the shopping diet had on my time and focus.
 I never realized how much the constant bombardment of “deals” I see in social media drove my consumption.
 Even if I didn’t ultimately purchase the item it ended up taking time as I researched the deal and spent time wondering if this was something I might need.
 Now I just ignore any “deals” I see.
 I started to experience that “it’s better to want less than to have less.”
 After a year I ended my diet for a few months, but found shopping started to take more of my time and energy, so toward the end of 2017 I decided to make this a lifestyle.
-At the end of the fall and spring I review my list of item to potentially purchase, buying just those that were still compelling and be glad that I avoided more than 70% of my purchase impulses.
+At the end of the fall and spring I review my list of item to potentially purchases, buying just those that were still compelling and be glad that I avoided more than 70% of my purchase impulses.

 for we brought nothing into the world, and we cannot take anything out of the world.
 But if we have food and clothing, with these we will be content.1 Timothy 6:7-8 (ESV)